- https://indianexpress.com/article/explained/why-maharashtra-is-planning-an-overhaul-of-its-rent-control-pagdi-system-10417720/

 Pagdi System Law and Taxation

-The Pagdi rent system is governed by specific rules under the Maharashtra Rent Control Act.
-It affects the rights, taxation and income of the tenants and the landlords in the Pagdi system law.
+Specific rules under the Maharashtra Rent Control Act govern the Pagdi rent system.
+It affects the rights, taxation and income of the Pagdi system law's tenants and landlords.
 Below are a few points on law & taxation to understand it a little better

 - Tenant Protection: Under the Maharashtra Rent Control Act Pagdi System, tenants cannot be evicted easily and enjoy lifetime tenancy benefits, which makes it difficult for the property owners to reclaim or redevelop.